ricsanfre/pi-cluster/docs/_docs/grafana.md

 With this configuration, Grafana is exposed through Envoy Gateway with the following settings:

 - Public URL: `https://grafana.${CLUSTER_DOMAIN}/`
-- Envoy Gateway routes requests to Grafana service through an `HTTPRoute` attached to the shared `envoy-gateway` `Gateway`.
+- Envoy Gateway routes requests to Grafana service through an `HTTPRoute` attached to the shared `public-gateway` `Gateway`.

 ### Provisioning Data Sources